Get the most effective audio vocabulary building program. Download to your MP3 player or burn to CDs for your daily commute.

 Word Usage Tip

-THINK... how can you use sequester in a conversation today?
+THINK... how can you use nepotism in a conversation today?

 The Word of the Day email is a FREE service provided by Overnight Vocabulary.
 Every day you will receive a great new highly educated yet practical vocabulary word, with a detailed definition, real to life example sentences, and tips on how to start using it in your speech and writing immediately.
 The goal of the Word of the Day is to help you use the today's word before tomorrow's word even hits your inbox!